 The Company hedges the risk of declining interest rates related to the insurance liabilities reinsured from Transamerica Life insurance Company to Wilton Reassurance Company.
 To hedge this risk, the Company entered into a 30-year cancellable interest rate swap in August of 2023 in which the Company receives fixed and pays floating.
 The Reinsurance 1 interest rate swap totals \$600,000 in notional amount, split between two counterparties (\$400,000 with Bank of Nova Scotia and \$200,000 with PNC Bank).
-These derivative instruments are recognized within other liabilities in the accompanying consolidated balance sheet at fair value.
+These derivative instruments are recognized within other liabilities in the accompanying consolidated balance sheets at fair value.
+As of December 31, 2024, the Company had posted cash collateral of \$48,010.
 As of December 31, 2023 the Company had received \$14,459 in posted cash collateral related to the swaps.